peterjurich/technicalwriting/notes/UX design.md

 A diagram w/arrows to show where users go
 Showingh flows separate lets you focus, coming helps you compare Style doesn't matter as much as content

+# UX Design Patterns

+## What are design patterns?
+Visual strategies for solving common usability problems Keeps cognitive load (the mental effort involved in decision making) to a minimum Making your design too new and users won't understand Users spend most of their time on other sites, so yours should work similarly (Stop signs in other countries, for example)
+Not intended to create identical experiences
+Provide common language of familiar terms

+## Psychology of design patterns